DhruvSurajSingh2002/Blight-Disease-Classification-FullStack-CNN/README.md

 Blight diseases, which affect plants, trees, and crops, are caused by various pathogens such as bacteria, fungi, or oomycetes.
 These diseases can have significant effects on agriculture, ecosystems, and even human population.

-Technology stack for the project,
-Check out the website!! https://blight-disease-classification.pages.dev/
+Check out the website!! https://blight-disease-classification.pages.dev/ Technology stack for the project:
 ## Frontend
 React Js used for the creating the website application.
 Website link:https://blight-disease-classification.pages.dev/